CAAPIM/Xamarin-MAS-Foundation/README.md

-**Xamarin MASFoundation** is the core framework of the iOS and Android Mobile SDKs, which is part of CA Mobile API Gateway.
-MASFoundation handles the communication and authentication layer of the Mobile SDK, making it easy for developers to establish a secure connection (TLS, Mutual SSL) to any CA Mobile API Gateway (MAG).
+The Mobile SDK provide simple and secure access to the services of the CA Mobile API Gateway (MAG).
+MASFoundation is the core framework which handles the communication and authentication layer, making it easy for Xamarin developers to establish a secure connection.

+With MASFoundation for Xamarin you will be able to quickly build secure iOS and Android apps by leveraging our built-in capabilities to:
+- Authenticate users
+- Securely access to protected APIs with oAuth 2.0 protocol

+This framework is for **evaluation purposes only** and currently not supported by CA.

 ## Get Started